Glide Front Desk

-Design shares this dilemma with beauty—it’s relatively easy to write ‘designey’ words about design, but it’s difficult to explain how design works.
-To give a modern example, "chamfered edge" is an exquisite phrase, but it doesn’t explain why some edges have better design than others.
-As a designer who intends to explain design, please don’t let me pull the chamfered wool over your eyes!
+Most writing about design has this problem—it's easy to write words that feel designey but don't actually explain how design works.
+As a designer who intends to explain design, please don't let me pull the chamfered wool over your eyes.

 Issue 134 (August, 2010) of Linux Format magazine contains an interview by Jono Bacon in which I discuss Unity and other related topics.
 Below are the questions Jono asked me and my responses.